leblancr/crypto-charts/README.md

 # fastapi-crypto
-🧠 Develop on Void → 🧱 Deploy on FreeBSD.
+🧠 Develop on FreeBSD → 🧱 Deploy on FreeBSD.

 Outside venv, no venv yet:
 pyenv install 3.13.3